Location map Official Park Info

 There are aquatic staff on site whenever the Lake is open, however there are no lifeguards on duty.
 The aquatic staff provide public education, patrol the beach, search for missing persons, provide first aid and water rescues.
 The aquatic staff are not traditional lifeguards and parents must be responsible for their childrens’ safety.
 Use of the facility is at your own risk.

-We had a great time and I am so glad we went.
+We always have a great time as Sikome Lake.
 This is the closest you can get to a sandy beach in Calgary and you don’t even have to leave the city limits.
-Gordie was super excited to go to a beach and it is the only place we’ve been this summer that he has specifically asked to go back to.